-9.1.
+- 9.1.
 Applications that have conformed to the application process requirements and are deemed to be within the scope of the call will be subjected to a competitive review process.
-Peer reviewers, including DSTG experts, provide their recommendations to the DIN.

-- 9.2.
-The DIN will constitute a Technical Review Panel comprised of selected DIN Steering Committee Members, DSTG experts, NSW Chief Scientist and Engineer, and any co-opted members as deemed fit by the DIN. - 9.3.
-The DIN Steering Committee (or its delegated sub-committee) will make final decisions relating to the funding of projects based on recommendations of the Technical Review Panel. - 9.4.
-All applicants will be informed of the outcome of their applications, whether or not they are successful. - 9.5.
-The indicative timeline of the selection process is as follows.
-DIN reserves the right the amend timelines as required.
+Peer reviewers, including DSTG experts, provide their recommendations to the ADSUN Technical Review Panel. - 9.2.
+The ADSUN Technical Review Panel will be consist of selected representatives from the DIN and DSI Steering Committee, experts from DSTG, and any additional co-opted members as deemed appropriate. - 9.3.
+The DIN Steering Committee (or its delegated sub-committee) will make final decisions relating to the funding of projects based on recommendations of the ADSUN Technical Review Panel. - 9.4.
+All applicants will be informed of the outcome of their applications and whether or not they are successful. - 9.5.
+The indicative timeline for the selection process is outlined below and may be adjusted as necessary.